-- calling 911 or the Crisis Line.
-The individual/household may be referred back to the Front Door for screening and referral in accordance with all protocols described in this manual, when the crisis/emergency has been rectified. - e) Accessing CE After Hours When a service provider encounters a household experiencing homelessness outside of normal CE service hours, that service provider should refer the client to CE Front Door during their normal service hours. - If an individual presents as homeless outside of the normal Coordinated Entry access hours and needs immediate shelter, shelters can be accessed via direct calls to the appropriate shelter by service providers. - f) Marketing/Advertising The MCHSCoC Coordinated Entry and Discharge Planning (CEDP) Committee will conduct marketing to promote access and availability of the information regarding CE.
+- b) Accessing CE After Hours When a service provider encounters a household experiencing homelessness outside of normal CE service hours, that service provider should refer the client to CE Front Door during their normal service hours. - If an individual presents as homeless outside of the normal Coordinated Entry access hours and needs immediate shelter, shelters can be accessed via direct calls to the appropriate shelter by service providers. - c) Marketing/Advertising The MCHSCoC Coordinated Entry and Discharge Planning (CEDP) Committee will conduct marketing to promote access and availability of the information regarding CE.
 Marketing materials will be provided to the Governing Board annually.